bandframework/bandframework/README.md

     @techreport{bandframework,
-        title       = {{BANDFramework: An} Open-Source Framework for {B}ayesian Analysis of Nuclear Dynamics}, author      = {Moses Chan and James DeBoer and Dick Furnstahl and Dan Liyanage and Filomena Nunes and Daniel Odell and Daniel Phillips and Matt Plumlee and Alexandra Semposki and Ozge Surer and Stefan M. Wild}, institution = {},
+        title       = {{BANDFramework: An} Open-Source Framework for {B}ayesian Analysis of Nuclear Dynamics}, author      = {Moses Y-H. Chan and Richard James DeBoer and Richard J. Furnstahl and Dananjaya Liyanage and Filomena M. Nunes and
+        Daniel Odell and Daniel R. Phillips and Matthew Plumlee and Alexandra C. Semposki and \"Ozge S\"urer and Stefan M. Wild}, institution = {},
         number      = {Version 0.2.0},
         year        = {2022},